What Is an ESB Smart Meter in Ireland?

 - Breakdown of your electricity usage during the day/ night/ peak periods.

-- The data is updated regularly, but it may take 36–48 hours for data to appear on your online account.
+- The data is updated regularly, but it could take 36–48 hours for data to appear on your online account.

 Every smart meter has a digital screen from which you can select the display option of your choice.
 Simply push the large black button on the left-hand side and scroll between display options.